In a win for

 was filed in 2011, shortly after the Department of Justice fined Google $500 million for allowing the drug ads.
 The company allegedly allowed Canadian pharmacies to buy AdWords ads from 2003 through

-importation of prescription drugs by Canadian pharmacies for at least six years,” the shareholders alleged.
+illegal importation of prescription drugs by Canadian pharmacies for at least six years,” the shareholders alleged.
 “Although facilitating improper advertisements temporarily helped Google

 dismissed the lawsuit late last week, ruling that the stockholders had only raised enough evidence to show that one of the defendants -- former chief Eric Schmidt -- might have known that the drug ads

-board of directors members knew before 2009 that the drug ads were problematic.
+board of directors members knew before 2009 that the drug ads were problematic